samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Use System Path Prompts

 - Description: Whether to use the system provided dialogs for Open and Save As.
-When set to false, Tehanu will use the built-in keyboard-first pickers.
+When set to false, Gram will use the built-in keyboard-first pickers.
 - Setting: `use_system_path_prompts`
 - Default: `true`